Family and Community Teaching Summit:

 SBphoto(1).jpg

-Dr. Shakiyya Bland, EdD
+Dr. Shakiyya Bland

 Math Educator in Residence, Just Equations